You can modify a query in the following ways:

 - Make sure the dataset you used to create a board and add a panel is selected.
 In our example, we chose the movies dataset.

-- From the board you created, click the Edit icon in the upper right corner of the query panel.
+- From the board you created, click the gear icon in the bottom right corner of the query panel to open the slider.

-- Click the Edit icon that appears in the menu bar on the left.
-You are taken to Explore view, showing the query in the panel on the left.
+You are taken to Explore, showing the query on the left.

-- For Show count, select action from the drop-down list.
+- Next to count, select action from the drop-down list.

-- For Filter to, select Session (30 minute timeout), and leave the default reached state in session.
+- Next to Filter to, select Session (30 minute timeout), and leave the default reached state in session.

 - Leave the Split by none settings as is.

-- Select the Starting text and enter 180 days ago, and accept Ending now.
+- Select the Starting text, enter 180 days ago, and accept Ending now.